 Next in order came whiskey, swearing, bartering on card playing, horse racing and last but not least, came fighting.
 Brother Democrat versus Democrat stood in battle array.
 We are sorry we did not have a reporter to take down those master speeches.

 Historico, the newsletter of the Sangamon County Historical Society, examined Pensacola in 2003.
 Among the documents the unidentified writer viewed was an abstract that showed David Beam bought the home site in 1834.
-Like Pearson, Historico accepted, without other supporting evidence, the idea that the Beam home was a stagecoach stop:
+Like Pearson, Historico accepted, without presenting any supporting evidence, the idea that the Beam home was a stagecoach stop:

 The abstract shows a small map of “Beam’s Mill Lot” showing the mill, bridge over Horse Creek and the house.
 The road from Springfield to Edinburg crossed the bridge over Horse Creek and curved by the house.
 The area was known as Pensacola, though no actual village was ever platted.
 The house was said to have served as a hotel, which would suggest that this was actually a stagecoach inn.